Backwards running or retro running is no joke. Many are turning around to run and you might too when you learn why.

 Try doing a set distance workout on the treadmill or track.
 Start by running 50 meters backwards and then do 50 meters forwards.
 Repeat.
 You can increase this distance as you feel more confident.
 For more tips on how to get started, check out the The Beginners Guide from The UK Reverse Running Website.

 Want to read more?
 Check out Backwards Running by Robert K. Stevenson, N.D.
 It is a classic that shows you exactly how to incorporate proper backwards running techniques into your training.
 It explains how it enhances your fitness, improves your mental strength and attitude for a more fulfilling life.
-To receive a free copy, sign up for our free Newsletter.
+Sign up for our Newsletter to download a free copy of this classic and other great freebies!

 Back to Top